zouharvi/uds-snlp-tutorial/smoothing-2/main.md

 # Good-Turing - Questions

 > - Let $k$ be the maximum occurence of a word.
-What's the issue?
+What's the issue? <!-- The next bucket is empty. -->
-> - A similar issue related to the one above? <!-- High frequency becomes sparse -->
+> - A similar issue related to the one above? <!-- High frequency becomes sparse, neighbouring buckets are empty -->
-> - Do the probabilities sum up to $1$?
+> - Do the probabilities sum up to $1$? <!-- Yes, do sum from 1 to max-k and multiply each prob by N_k -->
 > - How to make it work for anything above unigrams? <!-- Works for any freq distribution -->

 # Linear Intepolation/Jelinek-Mercer Smoothing